JieunKwon/OOA/README.md

 • Grouping subsystems into layers / tiers

-• Keep raising the level of abstraction to lower the complexity of theproblem
+• Keep raising the level of abstraction to lower the complexity of the problem

 # USES Relationship

 <b> 1.
 USES Relationship - Dependency</b>

 • Student <u>USES</u> Library